DoctorAxiom/flame-of-limited-life/README.md

 # Flame of Limited Life
 A datapack for minecraft enabling play of a game similar to Grian's Limited Life, initially created for the Flame of Life gaming group.

-Please note this is currently a **Work In Progress**.
-It's pretty much completely done but has not yet been tested in a complete game.
+Please note this is still a **Work In Progress**.
+I feel like it will work completely, but it has not yet been tested in a complete game.
 There may be bugs still present.

 **This datapack is meant to be run once per world for a self contained game.**